Frequently Asked Questions

 What guide price are you showing if there is a range?

-To be consistent we always use the max guide price that we can observe when there is a range.
-All of our agent insights also rely on max price to ensure we are applying a consistent approach to tracking agent pricing.
+Typical price guide formatting is different in each state.
+To be consistent, when the guide is given as a range, we always use the max guide price that we can observe.
+You might have heard this number referred to as the 'top of the range'.
+All of our agent insights also use this max price to ensure we are applying a consistent approach to tracking agent pricing.

 How to I submit a update to the guide price or sold you have?